US-Bangla Airlines Flight 211: Investigation

 The report also shows that Sultan made multiple abusive statements regarding a young female pilot whom he had trained and who had questioned his reputation as an instructor.
 He also spoke of a rumor that the trainee pilot and he had engaged in an extramarital affair, which had forced him to resign from the company.
 When telling this, he cried and wondered aloud where he would be able to find another job and stated that he had been so worried that he had not slept the previous night.
 Records show that Rashid, the co-pilot, who was on her first flight to Kathmandu and showed interest to learn at every stage of the flight, was a passive listener to Sultan's story throughout the flight.

 The sole Bangladeshi representative on the investigative panel was publicly critical of the final report, saying that it left out the fact that air traffic controllers at the airport did not execute their duties properly.
 He said that the controllers could have provided navigational assistance to the pilots once it became apparent that they were disoriented, but they did not.
 He said that if the controllers had done so, the accident could have been averted.

+In popular culture

+The crash of Flight 211 was featured on season 21 of the Canadian documentary series Mayday, in the episode titled "Meltdown Over Kathmandu".